eklem/life-index/README.md

 * [Your Twitter tweets](https://ifttt.com/recipes/283696-lifeindex-searchable-tweets)
 * [Flickr uploads](https://ifttt.com/recipes/283697-lifeindex-searchable-flickr-uploads)

-## Google Drive - Spreadsheet column headers
+## Spreadsheet column headers
-For each spreadsheet you store to Google Drive you need to manually add a row with column headers.
-These will be the key in our key/value pair.
+The IFTTT IF recipes stores content in spreadshees on Google Drive.
+Each recipe gets it's own spreadsheet, and you need to manually add a row with column headers.
+These will be the key in our key/value pair when we use the Life-indexer to pull JSON from those spreadsheets.

 ### Gmail
 date | email | title | text | file | fileurlprivate | fileurlpublic